catauggie/GA-AdSS/README.md

-# Adaptive Search-Space Scaling for Genetic Algorithms
+# Adaptive Search-Space Scaling (AdSS) for Genetic Algorithms

 This repository contains the source code, experimental scripts, and visualisation results associated with the study on adaptive search-space scaling for genetic algorithms and self-configuring evolutionary algorithms.